Sixt/protoc/README.md

 ## How it works

-First of all, wrapper extracts the real `protoc` binary into the user's cache directory (including the protos provided by the upstream protoc distribution).
+First of all, wrapper downloads the real `protoc` binary into the user's cache directory (including the protos provided by the upstream protoc distribution).
 Default cache directory on Linux is ~/.cache/protoc (unless `$XDG_CACHE_HOME` is provided).
 Default cache directory on macOS is ~/Library/Caches.
-Protoc binary is extracted only once, if there is an existing binary in the cache with the matching checksum - it will be used instead.
+Protoc binary is downloaded only once, if there is an existing binary in the cache with the matching checksum - it will be used instead.

 Then, wrapper parses all command line flags.
 If an argument looks like a path to the proto file - wrapper checks whether the path exists on the local machine.
 If not - then it's likely to be a remote proto file URL.